mit-acl/puma/Readme.md

 ### PUMA

 ```
-roscd primer && cd other/demos
+roscd puma && cd other/demos
 python3 uncertainty_aware_planner_demo.py
 ```
 * `uncertainty_aware_planner_demo.py` runs our uncertainty-aware planner with one dynamic obstacle and visualize it in RViz.
-* If you want to change parameters of the planner, you can take a look at `primer.yaml` in the `param` folder.
+* If you want to change parameters of the planner, you can take a look at `puma.yaml` in the `param` folder.
 * If you want to change the planner's optimization formulation, you can take a look at `main.m` in the `matlab` folder -- the details are provided in <span style="color:red">TODO</span>
-* Note that PUMA is still computationally heavy, and therefore we pause the ROS time while solving for the optimal trajectory -- you can change this in `pause_time_when_replanning` in `primer.yaml`.
+* Note that PUMA is still computationally heavy, and therefore we pause the ROS time while solving for the optimal trajectory -- you can change this in `pause_time_when_replanning` in `puma.yaml`.

 ### Image Segmentation-based Real-time Frame Alignment

 ```
-roscd primer && cd other/demos
+roscd puma && cd other/demos
 python3 frame_alignment_demo.py
 ```
 * `frame_alignment_demo.py` runs our frame alignment algorithm and visualize it in RViz.